Welcome back ladies and gentlemen,

 SUGGESTIONS ON HOW TO TAKE PART IN MUSIC MONDAY CARE & LOVE

-- ~ We invite you to try them out and do this with music.
+- ~ I invite you to do this with music and to explore a self-care activity

-- ~ I’ll share a round-up & invitation post with a self-care activity & suggestion on what sort of music to share on Monday Mornings.
+- ~ I’ll share a round-up & invitation post with a self-care activity & suggestion on what sort of music to share on Sunday afternoons.

 I am not a health professional.
 My posts describe my thoughts, my experiences and my conclusions about life, mental health and self-improvement.
 My described actions always go alongside therapy and do not substitute professional advice by a health professional be it a doctor, therapist or counsellor.